For Retrieving Data

 Use the PUT method to update an existing entry using the complete model in the database.
 Cost Rate, Bill Rate and Overtime Bill Rate has been updated with new values in the example below.

 Use the HTTP PATCH method to update a resource using a partial model in the database.
 Sending the complete resource representation might be cumbersome and utilizes a lot of unnecessary bandwidth.
 In such cases, the use of PATCH is highly recommended.
+Note that CORE APIs do not support the PATCH method to update any nested objects (sub-models). customFields is the only nested object that you can update using PATCH.
+Check out this article for more details.

 HTTP POST Methods